syvrc/syvrcboard-v0/README.md

 | ---------------------------------------------------------------- |
 | ![](/assets/final/mounting%20method/dark%20bg/lined%20edges.PNG) |

-> the mounting method used for this keyboard is generally called `sandiwich mount`, its the most beginner friendly mounting method if you are making the keyboard for the first time and dont have much experince wih 3d modelling, however, some people find many other mounting method beginner friendly in place of the sandwich mount
+> the mounting method used for this keyboard is generally called `sandiwich mount`, its the most beginner friendly mounting method if you are making the keyboard for the first time and dont have much experince wih 3d modelling, however, some people may find other mounting methods to be easier

 ## layout